Brown dwarf

-Astronomers classify self-luminous objects by spectral type, a distinction intimately tied to the surface temperature, and brown dwarfs occupy types M (2100–3500 K), L (1300–2100 K), T (600–1300 K), and Y (< 600 K).
+Astronomers classify self-luminous objects by spectral type, a distinction intimately tied to the surface temperature -- brown dwarfs occupy types M (2100–3500 K), L (1300–2100 K), T (600–1300 K), and Y (< 600 K).
 As brown dwarfs do not undergo stable hydrogen fusion, they cool down over time, progressively passing through later spectral types as they age.

 The "brown" in brown dwarf was meant to name a color between red and black.
-To the naked eye, most brown dwarfs would appear to be magenta with others in different colors depending on their temperature.
+To the naked eye, most brown dwarfs would appear to be magenta, purple, or even black with others in different colors depending on their temperature.
 Brown dwarfs may be fully convective, with no layers or chemical differentiation by depth.

 Though their existence was initially theorized in the 1960s, it was not until 1994 that the first unambiguous brown dwarfs were discovered.
 As brown dwarfs have relatively low surface temperatures, they are not very bright at visible wavelengths, emitting most of their light in the infrared.
 However, with the advent of more capable infrared detecting devices, thousands of brown dwarfs have been identified.
 The nearest known brown dwarfs are located in the Luhman 16 system, a binary of L- and T-type brown dwarfs about 6.5 ly from the Sun.
 Luhman 16 is the third closest system to the Sun after Alpha Centauri and Barnard's Star.